1jour1vin

 Reasoned

-Cold pre-fermentation maceration, fermentation at 26°C in small temperature-controlled concrete vats, vatting for 16 to 28 days with 1 to 4 pump-overs per day during alcoholic fermentation, adjusted daily according to tasting.
+Cold pre-fermentation maceration, fermentation at 26°C in small temperature-controlled concrete tanks, vatting for 16 to 28 days with 1 to 4 pump-overs per day during alcoholic fermentation, adjusted daily based on tasting notes

 Alcohol content